Support for MAX brand wavers as Boeing jet nears green light

 While official nicknames are common for military jets like the F/A-18 “Super Hornet,” Boeing only gave its first nickname to a civilian jet with its 787 “Dreamliner” about a decade ago.

-But for the MAX, it needed to pack a bigger punch in an all-out battle for market share against European rival Airbus SE AIR.PA.
+But for the MAX, it needed to pack a bigger punch in an all-out battle for market share against European rival Airbus SE.

 In 2011, Boeing abandoned plans for an all-new jet and launched a quicker 737 MAX upgrade after being blindsided by a huge Airbus sale to American Airlines, the company now reopening MAX flights.